 Elaine was promoted from marketing and membership manager to this new role effective March 1, 2018.
 In her new position, Elaine will manage the national office and staff.
-This includes marketing, mission-related programs, the facility and grounds, compliance, office operations, technology and the Wild Store.
+This includes marketing, mission-related programs, the facility and grounds, compliance, office operations, technology, training, and the Wild Store.
 Elaine’s background includes a master’s degree in marketing and management and a bachelor’s degree in marketing and economics, both from the University of Arizona.

 TN, thru 2022, Finance, MBA, biology degree